 INTRODUCTION

 Entrepreneurship is perceived as one of the sources of success for economies, organisations and human beings.
-Bhargava notes, that “the companies which treated entrepreneurship as an integral part of their business strategy succeeded in maintaining top ranks for years” (Bhargava, 2008, p.
+Bhargava notes that “the companies which treated entrepreneurship as an integral part of their business strategy succeeded in maintaining top ranks for years” (Bhargava, 2008, p.
 31).
 Entrepreneurship is assigned both to for-profit and non-profit activities.
 In the case of the latter type of activity, the concept of social entrepreneurship has been developing over the last few decades.

 Non-profit organisations (NPO), including many types of social enterprises that use business activities to provide social needs, play a significant role in modern societies.
-We have observed an increase in their numbers in many countries, as well, as an increase in the scale and scope of their activity.
-Many non-profit organisations face similar problems as for-profit enterprises, for example limited resources, increasing expectations or changes in the external environment.
-Many of them behave in a similar way, for example they compete for resources, innovate to offer better services or look for new opportunities to serve new social groups.
+We have observed an increase in their numbers in many countries as well as an increase in the scale and scope of their activity.
+Many non-profit organisations face similar problems as for-profit enterprises; for example, limited resources, increasing expectations, or changes in the external environment.
+Many of them behave in a similar way; for example, they compete for resources, innovate to offer better services, or look for new opportunities to serve new social groups.
 Accordingly, we can compare them from several points of view.
 One such view is the level of entrepreneurial activity of the organisations.

 The theory of organisational entrepreneurship and its related research methodology have been developing dynamically over the last few decades.
 However, they mostly focus on business activity.
 The challenge faced by researchers is to conceptualise and operationalise the organisational entrepreneurship in a social context.
 One of the concepts that could be applied to this context is entrepreneurial orientation (EO).

 The objective of this paper is to investigate whether the scales designed to measure entrepreneurial orientation can be used in non-profit organisations (and under which conditions).
 Firstly, the concepts of entrepreneurship related to the organisational level are presented.
-Then the methodologies dedicated to measuring organisational entrepreneurship are reviewed, with a focus on those scales used to measure the entrepreneurial orientation of organisations.
-Afterwards, the differences between for-profit and non-profit organisations are analysed in the context of organisational entrepreneurship.
-Finally, some modification of the present scales of EO, that are used in for-profit enterprises, will be suggested.
+Then, the methodologies dedicated to measuring organisational entrepreneurship are reviewed, with a focus on those scales used to measure the entrepreneurial orientation of organisations.
+Afterwards, the differences between for-profit and non-profit organisations are analysed (in the context of organisational entrepreneurship).
+Finally, some modification of the present scales of EO that are used in for-profit enterprises will be suggested.

-To achieve the objective, the literature will be reviewed and based on the results of the review, solutions enabling the measurement of entrepreneurial orientation in the social context will be recommended.
+To achieve the objective, the literature will be reviewed; and based on the results of the review, solutions enabling the measurement of entrepreneurial orientation in the social context will be recommended.

 MATERIAL AND METHODS